Smart TV vs. Streaming Devices: Which Is Better for Cord Cutters?

 Best for: A higher-end Fire TV setup

-Advantage: A higher-end Fire TV option for households that prefer that interface.
+A higher-end Fire TV option for households that prefer that interface.

-Limitation: May be unnecessary for households that only need basic app streaming.
+Tradeoff: May be unnecessary for households that only need basic app streaming.

 NVIDIA Shield TV Pro streaming device with remote.